Skip to Content

 Do you need to weight down these tin can decorations?

-Luckily, these tin can pumpkins don’t need any weights to stay down.
 I set them on an outside table as is, and even through hurricane winds (literally, I had them out through a hurricane last year to test my theory), they stayed put on the table.

+My original plan was to use wood glue to glue the leaves onto the stick.
 It doesn’t work at all when you’re trying to glue fabric leaves onto a stick.
 I held them together for a long time and still, the leaves fell off almost instantly.

 So then I went with super glue, which is a misnomer.
 Because it’s not that super.
 The leaves still wouldn’t stick.

 So I happened to have sticky dots, which are small die cut adhesives.
 You place the back of the leaf directly into the sticky dots, then rub the plastic backing and the small sticky dots “permanently” affix to the leaf.
-I put permanently in quotes because, well, the bond wasn’t as permanent as the package has you believe.
-It is what I used, and the leaves hold together great, but they don’t stick so well to the stick.
+Using those and sticking the leaves onto the side of the tin can, then turning the can on an angle, is perfect.

 Halloween Bat Candy Tubes.